By Ivan Suzman

 Home safety - especially in the kitchen, bathroom and bedroom - is a prime concern for someone who is living with Parkinson's.
 Fortunately, there are several easy ways to ensure a safe and comfortable home.

 First, arrange the furniture to allow plenty of space for comfortable standing, sitting and turning (for those who use wheelchairs, the standard is to allow at least five feet).
 If you use the stairs, add handrails to both sides of the staircase, and mark the first and last step with white, non-slip paint for easy recognition.

-Linoleum, vinyl and wood floors are safer if we either secure, or remove, loose rugs.
-If you are considering remodeling, Mary Ann Ryan, from Orion, Michigan, suggests staying away from carpet and instead opting for vinyl or tile floors.
+Linoleum, vinyl and wood floors are safer if we either secure or remove loose rugs.
+If you are considering remodeling, Mary Ann Ryan, from Orion, MI, suggests staying away from carpet and instead opting for vinyl or tile floors.
 These surfaces will be easier to navigate when using Hoyer lifts, walkers, canes and wheelchairs and do not show as much wear.
-The downside of these materials, Mary Ann points out, is that they can be dangerous; vinyl can be slippery and tile is a hard surface if a person does fall.
+The downside of these materials, Mary Ann points out, is that they can be dangerous; vinyl can be slippery and tile is a hard surface if a person falls.
 If you choose instead to lay down a carpet, make sure it is low-pile so that your feet do not get caught in it.